evitolins/StoreFront.js/README.md

 ## What?
 StoreFront allows users to set a schema/default values for store.js.

-StoreFront also acts as a buffer between store.js and your application.
+As a bonus, StoreFront also acts as a buffer between store.js and your application.
 All your '''get()''' queries access a synced object instead of constantly utilizing the browser's storage API.
-In theory, this should speed up performance when data is accessed frequently.
+In theory, this should speed up performance when data is accessed at a high frequency.

 ## Why?